Sunday, June 9, 2024

 The Whigs were born out of the ashes of the Federalist Party, especially Northern Federalists, and then the early Republican Party was entirely led by Former Whigs.
 During it's brief existence the Confederacy never developed much of a Party system, but in North Carolina an opposition party made of former Whigs did exist for a bit and called itself the Conservative Party.

-Alven R. Bovay was a former Whig co-founder of the Republican Party who in 1874 denounced the Party considering its Anti-Slavery Mission statement complete at a time where Reconstruction was already on the verge of failing and went on to join the Temperance movement.
+Alven R. Bovay was a former Whig co-founder of the Republican Party who in 1874 denounced the Party considering its Anti-Slavery Mission statement complete at a time when Reconstruction was already on the verge of failing and went on to join the Temperance movement.
 So he sounds exactly like a modern “Racism is already solved” type Conservative.

 Following the various “Compromises” of 1850 and 1854 the most recent changes to the Status Quo were in favor of the Slave States.
 So in that context fighting those changes became definitionally Conservative or even full on Reactionary.